How to Win a Debt Collection Lawsuit

-But more than four decades later, the industry hasn’t completely abandoned its darker impulses -- and the team at Cohen & Mizrahi can help consumers defend themselves and their households from predatory collectors.
+But more than four decades later, the industry hasn’t completely abandoned its darker impulses -- and the team at Consumer Attorneys can help consumers defend themselves and their households from predatory collectors.

 When a collector contacts a consumer about a debt, the FDCPA requires the collector to inform the consumer in its initial communication or within five days how much is owed and to whom.